 1) Hello Jonathan, nice of you to join us!
 First things first, introduce yourself to the people who haven't heard of you before?

 Hi there, I’m Jon Wheatman, I currently work for Siemens VDO in Eindhoven, the Netherlands.
-I have worked the passed five years on the VDO Dayton Car Navigation system.
+I have worked the past five years on the VDO Dayton Car Navigation system.
 My hobbies are playing darts and watching football

 2) What were your first steps into the world of computers?